Quinoa Pilaf with Shiitake Mushrooms, Carrots and Pecans

 Quinoa Pilaf with Shiitake Mushrooms, Carrots & Pecans

-This quinoa pilaf is gussied up with sautéed onions, carrots, shiitake mushrooms and pecans.
-It makes an earthy and hearty dish.
+This quinoa pilaf is dressed up with sautéed onions, carrots, shiitake mushrooms, and pecans, making it an earthy and hearty dish that’s full of flavor.

 Servings: 4 as a side dish, 2 as a main course